-3. You might need to register at a police office within seven days after your arrival in the UK (this is only required if your visa sticker in your passport states ‘Police registration’).
+3. You might need to register at a police station within seven days after your arrival in the UK (this is only required if your visa sticker in your passport states ‘Police registration’).

 4. Some UK universities require you to pre-enrol online on the university website before arriving in the UK.